 Data Partnerships crucial for Data Moat

-First of all, before a dive into datasets, it is imperative to define product strategy, user story, use cases and the competitive advantage aka the data moat.
-Moat, coined by Warren Buffet refers to a business ability to maintain a competitive advantage to protect long term profits.
-While data is not the new oil, the right data strategy is critical for ML companies since models/algorithms have become commoditized.
+Before a deep dive into data partnerships, it is imperative to define product strategy, user story, use cases and the competitive advantage aka the data moat.
+While data is not the new oil, the right data strategy is critical for health and life sciences ML/AI companies since models/algorithms are now increasingly commoditized.

 Data acquisition requires a well thought out approach, depending on the goals, resources and moat.
 At a rudimentary level, companies should already have an initial inventory of sources of data that will power this product.
 A quick and dirty visual wireframe should be made available so that there is quick buy-in from internal and external stakeholders of the direction.